A Potential Foundation for Emergent Space-Time: Introduction

+Here we consider a universe of causally-related events, mediated by interactions, in which are embedded multiple observers each represented by a chain of events.
+We demonstrate, through detailed proofs, that consistent relationships among a set of observers restricts any attempt at consistent quantification to a class of quantification schemes where observer-observer consistency results in constraint equations that represent a discrete version of the Minkowski metric and Lorentz transformations. \black

 In the next section we introduce the concept of a distinguished chain, which can be used to represent an observer or an embedded agent.
 Quantification of events and closed intervals along chains is established in Section \ref{sec:chain-quantification}.
 In Section \ref{sec:poset-quantification}, these results are extended to quantify poset events.
 In Section \ref{sec:chain-induced-structure}, we discuss chain-induced structure in the poset and follow this with Section \ref{sec:quantification-of-generalized-intervals} where we address quantification of intervals between events.
-There we demonstrate that consistent quantification with respect to multiple chains exhibiting a constant relationship with one another results in a metric analogous to the Minkowski metric and that transformation of the quantification with respect to one pair of chains to quantification with respect to another pair of chains results in a pair-transform, which is analogous to the Bondi k-calculus \cite{Bondi:1980}.
+There we demonstrate that consistent quantification with respect to multiple chains exhibiting a constant relationship with one another results in a metric analogous to the Minkowski metric and that transformation of the quantification with respect to one pair of chains to quantification with respect to another pair of chains results in a pair-transform, which is analogous to the Bondi k-calculus \red formulation of Lorentz transformations \black \cite{Bondi:1980}.
 In Section \ref{sec:spacetime-picture}, we demonstrate how this results in the mathematics of flat space-time.
-Finally, in Section \ref{sec:dot-prod}, we develop the concept of subspace projection, which is related to the dot product.
-Collectively, these results suggest that the concept of space-time geometry emerges as the unique way for an embedded observer or agent to quantify, aptly and consistently, a partially-ordered set of events.
+Finally, in Section \ref{sec:dot-prod}, we develop the concept of subspace projection, which \red gives rise \black to the dot product.
+Collectively, these results suggest that the concept of space-time geometry emerges as the unique way for an embedded observer or agent to \red consistently quantify \black a partially-ordered set of events.